 In developing countries, antibiotics are often dispensed without prescription, and there is a lack of standardized treatment guidelines [3].
 Like other developing countries, Burkina Faso has a high incidence of inappropriate antibiotic prescribing [4].
 Ouédraogo A. at CHU- Souro SANOU (Bobo Dioulasso) found 53.7% of prescriptions to be inappropriate [5].
 A study carried out at the Centre Hospitalier Universitaire Yalgado Ouédraogo (CHU-YO) in four wards in 2017 reported an average rate of inappropriate antibiotic prescribing in 29.5% [6].
 In only 15.3% of cases was a bacteriological examination requested before antibiotherapy was instituted [6].
 Rationalizing antibiotic prescribing is therefore a necessity in our healthcare centers.

 In our country, efforts have been made with the availability of a guide to good antibiotic prescribing and training courses in antibiotics and antibiotherapy [7].
-However, evaluations of medical practices antibiotics prescribing practices are rarely carried out in healthcare establishments in developing countries.
-This study aimed to analyze the practices of antibiotic therapy in the various department of medicine and medical specialties at the CHU-YO.
-It would ultimately contribute to optimizing the management of bacterial infections and combat antibiotic resistance in Burkina Faso.
+However, evaluations of medical practices antibiotics prescribing practices are rarely carried out in healthcare establishments settings in developing countries.
+This study aimed to evaluate the antibiotics prescribing practices in the various department of medicine and medical specialties at the CHU-YO.
+It would ultimately contribute to the outcome of the management of bacterial infections and combat antibiotic resistance in Burkina Faso.

 METHODOLOGY